Jpoliachik/Q2D/README.md

 **Note**: Q2DDelegate methods are not to be relied upon.
 Messages could be sent more than once per subqueue, especially during reordering or late enqueueing.
 They are meant to be used as simple updates on the status of the queue.

+### Future Improvements
+- Make delegate methods more reliable and consistant
+- Queue inspection methods for debugging purposes